Dennis Binder

-Dennis Binder (born November 18, 1928) is an American rhythm and blues musician and singer, best known for his song "Long Man Blues".
+Dennis Binder (born November 18, 1928) is an American rhythm and blues musician and singer-songwriter, best known for his song "Long Man Blues".
 Binder began his careers in the 1950s, recording for prominent R&B labels, including Chess Records, Sun Records, and Modern Records.
 He was also recorded with Ike Turner's Kings of Rhythm.

 Life and career

 Binder was born in Rosedale, Mississippi, on November 18, 1928.
 He began singing with his mother and aunts in church.
 As a child his family relocated to St. Louis, where he was introduced to blues music by a female impersonator named "Toots", who would play St. Louis blues style piano while Binder sat on his lap.
 His family moved to Chicago around 1939 where Binder taught himself how to play piano, determined to become a recording artist.

 According to Binder, he first recorded for Chess Records around 1951.
 In 1952, Binder began recording with Ike Turner's Kings of Rhythm in Clarksdale, Mississippi.
 Although Binder stated he wasn't a member of Turner's band, they occasionally collaborated.
 Binder recalled: "I took my band down to Clarksdale to challenge Ike's band to a duel ... and then I would up recording with them."
 Turner arranged a session for Binder at Sun Studio in May 1952, but these recordings were unreleased.
 The song "Love You, Love You Baby" was later included in the 1984 boxset Sun Records: The Blues Years 1950–1956.
 In 1954, Binder recorded the single "I Miss You So" / "Early Times", backed by Turner for Modern Records in Clarksdale.

 Around that time, Binder formed a band with former Kings of Rhythm drummer Bob Prindell and guitarist Vincent Duling in Memphis.
 Binder relocated the band to Chicago in 1954.
-In 1955, they recorded a few tracks for Chicago's United Records, one of the songs being "Long Man Blues".
+In 1955, they recorded a few tracks for Chicago's United Records, one of the songs being "The Long Man".
 In addition to the trio, the backing band for the United session included saxophonists Raymond Hill and Bobby Fields, and bassist Al Smith.
 The recordings were unreleased until Delmark Records released the compilation album Long Man Blues in 2000.